gsarig/slashadmin/readme.txt

 10. The Old Browser warning message

 == Changelog ==

+= 3.4.1 =
+* Restrict "techie" users dropdown options to admins only.

 = 3.4 =
 * NEW FEATURE: Added an option to assign a specific admin user as "Techie".
 Doing so, will hide some functionalities from every other admin except from the Techie.
 Those functionalities include Site Health and ACF settings.